logos-blockchain/logos-blockchain/testnet/l2-sequencer-archival-demo/archiver/README.md

 # Archiver Demo

-A real-time block archiver that subscribes to a Logos Blockchain node's Last Immutable Block (LIB) stream, extracts L2 sequencer inscriptions from a specified channel, and exposes them via a Server-Sent Events (SSE) HTTP endpoint.
+A real-time block archiver that subscribes to a Logos Blockchain node's Last Immutable Block (LIB) stream, extracts L2 sequencer inscriptions from a specified channel, validates transactions, and exposes them via HTTP endpoints.

 ## What It Does

-1. **Connects to a Nomos node** via HTTP to subscribe to the LIB stream
+1. **Connects to a Logos Blockchain node** via HTTP to subscribe to the LIB stream
 2. **Filters inscriptions** by channel ID to extract L2 sequencer block data
+3. **Validates blocks** — a block is invalid if:
+   - It references an invalid parent block, or
+   - It contains a transaction where the sender has insufficient balance
+4. **Persists valid blocks** and tracks invalid block IDs
-3. **Broadcasts blocks** to connected clients via an SSE endpoint at `/blocks`
+5. **Broadcasts blocks** to connected clients via an SSE endpoint at `/block_stream`
+6. **Serves historical blocks** via a REST endpoint at `/blocks`
-4. **Pretty prints** transaction details to the console with colored output
+7. **Pretty prints** transaction details to the console with colored output

 ## Building